Miniature Dachshund Puppies for Sale in Statesville, NC

 Miniature Dachshunds In Statesville

 Miniature Dachshunds do well in any living situation, and Statesville is small enough to feel local and big enough to have what you need.
-They weigh 8 to 11 pounds and fit a neighborhood house, a property with some land, or an apartment just as well, and a bold, loyal, curious dog settles in wherever the family is.
+They weigh 8 to 11 pounds and fit a neighborhood house, a property with some land, or an apartment just as well, and a bold, loyal, curious dog makes itself at home wherever the family is.
+This community is a Charlotte-area Iredell County city, and a dachshund works here - they don't need a big property or a busy dog park schedule to do well.

 Why Statesville Families Choose The Puppy Lodge for Their Miniature Dachshund